rajatmehta1/zenRepo/README.md

 The following projects are currently checked in

 1. <strong>ZenMdm</strong> - .
-   This is a Mobile Device Management opensource project.
+   This is a Mobile Device Management opensource project (catering to BYOD).
 The first version of this project only deals with handling Android devices.
    Aim is to provide a solution where a device health can be continuously monitored and the user gets exclusive remote excess to monitor the health of his android device.